Kapitan Sino: Plot

 Following the death of Mayor Suico, the Vice Mayor Samonte took the vacant position as Mayor of Pelaez.
-Mayor Samonte then organizes a program to thank Kapitan Sino giving a token of appreciation, a check worth 30 thousand Philippine peso (in which most of the sources he already took for himself from public fund).
+Mayor Samonte then organizes a program to thank Kapitan Sino giving a token of appreciation, a check supposedly worth 50 thousand Philippine pesos (in which most of the sources he already took for himself from public fund [hence, in reality, leaving only 30,000 pesos left to claim).
 At the sound of such huge amount, one by one, false Kapitan Sinos began to appear wearing phony Kapitan Sino costumes from old motorcycle helmets.
 The people went amok and one of them threatened to throw grenade.
 The grenade fell as everyone fled for their lives, Rogelio (wearing Kapitan Sino costume) rushed and covered the explosion, tearing his costume and burning his helmet, revealing himself as the true Kapitan Sino.
 The Police arrives to control the situation, Aling Chummy seemingly lost her sanity approaches Rogelio (who can't barely stand and is assisted by Bok-bok) and slaps him.
 He blames Rogelio for the death of his husband who died of lung cancer, and asserts that Rogelio is at fault for not warning him.
 The police arrests Rogelio and Bok-bok, but leaves the man who threw the grenade free.

 Meanwhile, a Mysterious Disease threatens the whole world.
 The epidemic finally reaches Philippines making the citizen anxious for their lives.
 To find a cure, doctors from all over the world decided to get samples of blood from everywhere to match the cure they are developing.
 Rogelio and Bok-bok (imprisoned) were also forced to give samples of their blood.
 Rogelio's blood matches the cure and is taken by the Medical Expert for his blood, leaving Bok-bok behind already infected with the disease.
 After taking much of his blood, Rogelio (now all weak and dizzy) tried to find his parents.
 An unknown man carrying a child slips from the panicking crowd and rushes to Rogelio asking him if his blood cures, Rogelio nods as the man stabs him to get his blood.
 Rogelio dies as well as his parents who were infected by the disease.

 Following the death of Rogelio, Bok-bok attends another program held in his honor.
 During Mayor Samonte's speech of his false service instead of honoring Kapitan Sino, Bok-bok approaches him and strikes him on the face.